SQL Server Tips

 7. Does Cloud Eliminate the Need for a DBA?

-• Proactive issue handling
+• Proactive issue handling.

-8. Hire, Outsource, or Fix the Accidental DBA Situation
+8. Hire, Outsource, or Fix the Accidental DBA

 Hire an in-house DBA when:

-• SQL Server is your core product
+• SQL Server is your core product.

-• Budget supports $186,000 to $258,000 per year, with the 4.2 FTE gap already solved
+• The budget supports $186,000 to $258,000 a year, with the 4.2-FTE coverage gap already solved.

 Use managed services when:

-• 1 to 10 SQL Server instances
+• You run 1 to 10 instances.

-• 24/7 coverage needed without staffing 4.2 FTEs
+• You need 24/7 coverage without staffing 4.2 FTEs.

-• You need SLA-backed accountability in writing
+• You want SLA-backed accountability in writing.

 Stop relying on the accidental DBA when:

-• No restore has been tested in the last 90 days
+• No restore has been tested in the last 90 days.

-• Nobody on staff can read an execution plan
+• Nobody on staff can read an execution plan.

 Frequently Asked Questions